Vaeshkar/create-ai-chat-context-experimental/.augment/rules/always-load-context.md

 **Priority: CRITICAL - Read these FIRST for fast context loading**

-Read in this order:

-1. `.aicf/index.aicf` - Project overview, current state, quick stats
-2. `.aicf/work-state.aicf` - Recent sessions, current work, active tasks
-3. `.aicf/conversations.aicf` - Conversation history (pipe-delimited format)
-4. `.aicf/decisions.aicf` - Key decisions with impact scores
-5. `.aicf/technical-context.aicf` - Architecture, patterns, tech stack
-6. `.aicf/design-system.aicf` - UI/UX rules and design decisions
+**NEW ARCHITECTURE (Phase 6 - Cache-First):**

+All conversations are stored in individual files in `.aicf/recent/`:

+- `.aicf/recent/{date}_{conversationId}.aicf` - Individual conversation files

+Read the most recent files to understand current context.

-**Format:** These files use AICF format (AI Context Format by Digital Liquids) - pipe-delimited structured data optimized for AI-to-AI communication.
+**Format:** These files use AICF format (AI Context Format) - pipe-delimited structured data optimized for AI-to-AI communication.

 **Why First:** AICF files are 5x more efficient to parse than markdown (100 tokens vs 500 tokens for same information).

+**Note:** Old unified files (`.aicf/conversations.aicf`, `.aicf/technical-context.aicf`, etc.) have been moved to `legacy_aicf/` and are no longer used.

-## 2️⃣ Read Human-Readable Documentation (.ai/ folder)
+## 2️⃣ Read Protected AI Documentation (.ai/ folder)

-**Priority: HIGH - Read these for detailed context**
+**Priority: HIGH - Read these for thinking and decision-making**

+**CRITICAL:** These 5 files are OFF-LIMITS for automatic systems.
+They are AI thinking space only.

 Read as needed:

-- `.ai/project-overview.md` - High-level project description
+- `.ai/project-overview.md` - High-level project description and architecture
-- `.ai/conversation-log.md` - Detailed conversation history (human-readable)
-- `.ai/technical-decisions.md` - Technical decisions
+- `.ai/code-style.md` - Code style reference and guidelines
+- `.ai/design-system.md` - Design system reference and UI/UX rules
-- `.ai/next-steps.md` - Planned work and priorities
+- `.ai/npm-publishing-checklist.md` - Publishing checklist and release procedures
-- `.ai/known-issues.md` - Current bugs and limitations
+- `.ai/Testing-philosophy.md` - Testing philosophy and test strategy

-**Format:** Standard markdown prose for human readability.
+**Format:** Standard markdown prose for AI thinking and reference.

+**Important:** These files are for YOUR thinking, working, and decision-making.
+Automatic systems (MemoryFileWriter, CacheConsolidationAgent, etc.) must NEVER modify these files.
+See `.augment/rules/protected-ai-files.md` for enforcement rules.

 ## 3️⃣ Read Phase Documentation